joe-aswonvos/pasty-net/README.md

 - As a competitive user, I want a leaderboard showcasing the top scores, so that I can compete with other players.

 ## Wireframes

+The wireframes were designed with Balsamiq to provide an outline of the main features we wanted, this is discussed further in page layout.

 ![Balsamiq Desktop Wireframe](assets/images/wireframe-desktop.png)